do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

 styles: /assets/post-on-icons/manga.css
 code_amount: 2

-h1: "How to create an SVG of manageable size from PNG and use it for your custom font"
+h1: "How to generate SVGs of manageable size from PNG and use your custom icon set"
 snippet_header: "Need some flavoring to spice up your text content?
 A&#160;custom icon font will work"

 snippet: "How to convert PNG to a lightweight single-color SVG without any experience with vector graphics.
 How to create a webfont or sprite from SVG icons, style them, and use to sharpen focus on your text content."